Updated: Feb 4, 2022

 Location: Maine, USA

 This cam is a well-known stream that views an Osprey pair, named Steve and Rachel, and their nest.
-The came has an operator that focuses in on the best views.
-There is also a live chat if you'd like talk with other birders from around the world!
+This camera has an operator that focuses on the best views of the parents, chicks, or eggs.
+There is also a live chat if you would like to talk with other birders from around the world!
 Want to get better at identifying raptors?
 Our recommendation is The Crossley ID Guide.

 Bird Feeder Cam in Ohio